Overview

 Day 40 – Kasane to Nata

 We leave the banks of the Chobe River, and head south into the Kalahari Desert.
-You’ll notice the ‘bushveld’ change as you get closer to Nata, our overnight stop close to Botswana’s famous salt pans.
-This afternoon, after our arrival in Nata, we enjoy a guided drive to the Nata pans, which forms the breeding ground for a host of water birds including pelicans and flamingo in their thousands (birds dependant on seasonal migratory patterns).
+You’ll notice the ‘bushveld’ change as you get closer to Nata, our overnight stop near to Botswana’s famous salt pans.

 Day 41 – Khwai Conservation Area

 You will be separated from your Nomad truck for the next 2 nights and it is therefore important that you pack/gather your personal belongings which you may need, before we depart camp today.
 Please pack lightly and only take what you need for the following two nights.
-Today we make our way towards the Okavango Delta.
-Upon arrival in Maun, you will have the opportunity to go on an optional scenic flight over the Delta (time and weather permitting).
-After your optional flight, you will be collected from Maun and will be transferred to the Khwai Conservation area in smaller 4×4 safari type vehicles.
+Accommodation in Khwai can best be described as a rustic style mobile fly camp.
+Your meru style tent is equipped with 2 single beds and adjoining en-suite amenities consisting of a bucket shower system and chemical toilet.
+Today we make our way towards the Okavango Delta, stopping at the viewing point of the Salt Pans en-route (seasonal access dependant).
+You will be collected in Maun in open 4×4 safari vehicles and will be transferred to the Khwai Conservation area.
 Our guide will prepare us on what to expect for our afternoon mokoro excursion into the Okavango Delta.
+(Please note: It is possible that the mokoro activity could take place the following morning, depending on the season).

 Day 42 – Moremi Game Reserve